formsbyair/Documentation/docs/_posts/2023-06-15-form-analytics.md

 * Median time in workflow
 * Return rate

-Form analytics can be accessed in our portal by selecting Action > Analytics against a form.
+Administrators can access form analytics by selecting Action > Analytics against a form in our portal.

-As part of this change we've renamed Documents > Analytics to Documents > Activity.
-You can access analytics from here by clicking on a form.
+In addition, we've renamed Documents > Analytics to Documents > Activity and added a click through to form analytics from here, which is available to everyone in the Operations role or higher.